Kristin has been serving the Nixa, Missouri and surrounding communities through All Things New Counseling since 2009

 We will talk a lot about “what is RIGHT with you!”

 You’ve probably spent enough time asking yourself, “what is WRONG with me?”
-This can lead to discouragement, despair, and an inability to see a different way, or make a change.
-When we talk about what is RIGHT with you, you will become more aware of your positive qualities, assets, and resources, which will help you feel empowered to confront and resolve difficult circumstances and do the “work” where you need to do it.
+This can lead to discouragement, despair, and an inability to see a path towards change.
+When we talk about what is RIGHT with you, you will become more aware of your positive qualities, assets, and resources, which will help you feel empowered to confront and resolve difficult circumstances.

 HOLISTIC

-Employing concepts from Interpersonal Neurobiology, Polyvagal Theory and EMDR in my therapy approach helps you experience healing via increased attunement to how your nervous system, mind, and body hold emotions and sensations like fear, powerlessness, and shame.
-As you grow in attunement to how your nervous system, mind, and body relate to and respond to other people’s nervous systems, minds, and bodies, the holistic connection between mind-body-spirit is integrated.
-You are able to move from an unsafe sense (with a closed and defensive posture towards self and others) to a safe sense (with an open posture towards self and others).
+Employing concepts from Interpersonal Neurobiology, Polyvagal Theory, Sensorimotor Psychology, Internal Family Systems/Ego State work, and EMDR in my therapy approach helps you experience healing via increased attunement to how your nervous system, mind, and body hold emotions and sensations and how your system relates to and responds to other people’s systems.
+Through this process, the holistic connection between mind-body-spirit is integrated.
+You are able to move from a closed, defensive stance towards self and others to a more open stance towards self and others.
 My clients have described this healing process as helping them connect with self, others, nature, and God.

-I am also respectful of a variety of additional kinds of healers and health-building approaches which my clients may be simultaneously pursuing or desiring to pursue, such as nutrition and digestive health, functional medicine, massage therapy, acupuncture, and hormone balancing.
-I can also offer referrals to providers of these types if desired.
+I am also respectful of a variety of additional kinds of healers and health-building approaches which my clients may be simultaneously desiring to pursue, such as nutrition and digestive health, functional medicine, massage therapy, acupuncture, energy work, or hormone balancing.
+I offer referrals to providers of these types if desired.

 HUMOR